-The ETHNA System allows for three levels of institutional commitment, which depends on the capabilities and willingness of each organisation.
-This encourages the RFO or RPO's organisations to continuously improve their RRI policies.
+In this scenario, the ETHNA System considers three levels of institutional commitment, depending on the capabilities and willingness of the organisational leadership.

 Progress and performance indicators are used at all three levels to monitor the progress of the ETHNA System.